Belsize Park: History

-The name is derived from French bel assis meaning 'well situated'.
+The name is derived from French bel assis meaning "well situated".
 The area has many thoroughfares bearing its name: Belsize Avenue, Belsize Court, Belsize Crescent, Belsize Gardens, Belsize Grove, Belsize Lane, Belsize Mews, Belsize Park (the road), Belsize Park Gardens, Belsize Place, Belsize Square, and Belsize Terrace.

 The Manor of Belsize dates back to 1317, when as a subdivision to the Manor of Hampstead it was left to the Roman Catholic monks of Westminster Abbey.
 The original manor consisted of a number of subdivided farms, which were rented out for income.
-Hence after the reformation, King Henry VIII returned the estate to the newly constituted Anglican Dean of Westminster Abbey.
-By 1600, including the manor house there were at least three other properties on the estate, with diplomat and courtier Sir Isaac Wake (1581 – 1632) having a substantial property built on the west side of the main London to Hampstead road.
+After the Reformation, King Henry VIII returned the estate to the Anglican Dean of Westminster Abbey.
+By 1600, including the manor house of Belsize House there were at least three other properties on the estate, with diplomat and courtier Sir Isaac Wake (1581 – 1632) having a substantial property built on the west side of the main London to Hampstead road.
 Inherited by his daughter and her husband, Charles West (1626–1687), the fifth Baron de la Warr, by 1714 it had passed through various hands into the ownership of William Paget, the 6th Baron Paget, who had a substantial formal garden constructed.

 The name Belsize Park comes from the 17th-century manor house and parkland (built by Daniel O'Neill for his wife, the Countess of Chesterfield) which once stood on the site.
 Rebuilt in 1663, it was sublet by 1721, when the parklands opened as pleasure gardens for those looking to escape the dirt and grime of the City of London, with concerts, singing, dancing and country sports such as fishing and racing.
 In 1722 magistrates were instructed to act to stop riotous behaviour, although the parkland remained open until 1745.
-Belsize House was rebuilt in 1746, after which additional large country houses had been built on the surrounding farmlands for wealthy lawyers and merchants.
+Belsize House was rebuilt in 1746, after which additional large country houses were built on the surrounding farmlands for wealthy lawyers and merchants.

 Between 1679 and 1714, the number of houses on the estate had increased from 8 to 14, and by 1808 there were still only 22 recorded.
-However, the formal division of the state in 1808 into eight separate lands - based on the structure of the underleases pertaining to the estates formal houses - allowed the church to maximise its income, and hence to allow additional substantial houses to be built on the lands.
+However, the formal division of the estate in 1808 into eight separate parcels of land, based on the structure of the underleases of the estate's formal houses, allowed the church to maximise its income, by allowing additional substantial houses to be built on the lands.
 This income allowed the church to have Belsize House rebuilt in 1812 for additional letting income.
 The wealthy leaseholders soon enabled themselves to purchase the freehold from the church, allowing the accelerated development of Belsize as a Victorian country urban suburb of London.
-One of the new land owners George Todd redeveloped what was known as the White House in 1815 as a substantial Georgian stucco-villa with portico, and two lodges.
-Known as Belsize House, it was later sold to Matthew Forster (1786 – 1869) the Whig MP for Berwick-upon-Tweed as Belsize Lodge - it was demolished in 1937.
+One of the new landowners, George Todd, redeveloped what was known as the White House in 1815 as a substantial Georgian stucco villa with portico and two lodges.
+Known as Belsize House.
+It was later sold to Matthew Forster (1786–1869), the Whig MP for Berwick-upon-Tweed, as Belsize Lodge; it was demolished in 1937.